 COVID-19 is spreading within communities across Virginia and across the United States.
-VDH strongly advises all Virginians to stay home as much as possible, especially if your trip is not essential or if you are at higher risk of serious illness.
+Because travel increases your chances of getting infected and spreading COVID-19, staying home is the best way to protect yourself and others from getting sick.
+VDH advises all Virginians to stay home as much as possible, especially if your trip is not essential or if you are at higher risk of serious illness.
 Do not travel if you are sick and do not travel with someone else who is sick.
 Do your part to stop the spread by taking everyday steps to keep yourself and others safe and healthy.
 Keep at least 6 feet apart between yourself and others.
-Wear a cloth face covering when keeping 6 feet apart is difficult, such as in stores or other public places.
+Wear a cloth face covering in public places.
 Wash your hands often, stay home if you are sick, and disinfect high-touch surfaces.
 These all are very important ways to help prevent the spread of COVID-19.
-Check out VDH’s Prevention Tips to learn more.
+Check out VDH's Prevention Tips to learn more.

 There is widespread, ongoing transmission of COVID-19 worldwide.
-If you traveled internationally, or on a cruise ship or river boat, or to a U.S. area where COVID-19 is known to be circulating widely in the community, you may be at a higher risk of getting sick.
+If you traveled internationally, or on a cruise ship or river boat, you may be at a higher risk of getting sick.
 Self-quarantine for 14 days from the time you returned home and monitor your health.

 To monitor your health, take your temperature with a thermometer two times a day (once in the morning, once at night) and check for fever.
 Also, watch for cough or trouble breathing.
 You can download VDH’s Daily Symptom Monitoring Log to help keep track of your symptoms.

 Self-quarantine means you need to stay home and avoid contact with others.
 Do not go to work or school.
 Do not take public transportation such as buses, trains, taxis, or ride-shares, if possible.
 If necessary, your local health department can ensure that your basic needs (for example, food and medication) are being met.